fe-data/fe-docs/docs/usage/events.rst

    - :guilabel:`{%TICKETS%}` the unique link for downloading the e-tickets.
    - :guilabel:`{%INVOICE%}` the unique link for downloading the invoice.
    - :guilabel:`{%FIELDS%}` the input fields from the input-tab in table format.
-   - :guilabel:`{%CONFIRM%}` only applicable for RSVP events.
+   - :guilabel:`{%CONFIRM%}` only applicable for RSVP events and if the :guilabel:`Confirmation emails` flag in the `Basics tab`_ has bee set.
 The link to confirm that you will be present/participate.

 Don’t forget to test your email if it is ‘**spam-proof**‘.
 There are many tools available on the Internet, but we recommend using https://www.mail-tester.com/ Click the :guilabel:`Send test email` button and use the email address on the mail-tester site and within a minute you have detailed report.
 Be pretty serious about this, because if your email gets a high spam rating from receiving domains, your mails may end up in ‘*Spam*‘ folders or won’t be delivered at all.
 Or worse, your domain can be blacklisted.
-737278

 Deep dive
 ^^^^^^^^^
 For the experts: the email itself is embedded in a container of maximum 600px wide.
 Always test on your mobile first if the email formats well.